SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-availability.md

 ### Connection monitoring

-Cumulocity IoT also provides connection monitoring for devices.
+{{< product-c8y-iot >}} also provides connection monitoring for devices.
 When the device establishes a connection where it is able to receive operations the platform considers this device as connected.
 This applies to HTTP longpolling connection or a MQTT session equally.